-5.13 SUBCONTRACTING
+5.14 SUBCONTRACTING

-No work or services shall be subcontracted or assigned without the prior written approval of the State.
-No subcontract under any circumstances relieves the Contractor of its obligations and liability under the contract with the State.
-All persons engaged in performing the work covered by the contract shall be considered employees of the Contractor.
+No work or services shall be subcontracted or assigned without prior written approval of the State.
+No subcontract shall under any circumstances relieve the Contractor of his/her obligations and liability under the Contract.
+All persons engaged in performing the work covered by the Contract shall be considered employees of the Contractor.